grglcy/borg-web/README.md

 ## Summary
-Borg web consists of two components, a client 'borg-client' and [Django](https://www.djangoproject.com/) web server 'borgweb', json output from borg create is piped to the client, which sends it to the web server.
+Borg web consists of two components, a client 'borg-client' and [Django](https://www.djangoproject.com/) web server 'borgweb', when json output from borg create is piped to the client, it is sent to the web server.
-If no json is output, an error is assumed, which is then logged.
+If no json is output an error is assumed, which is then logged.

 ## Features:
 * Parses json output from 'borg create --json'